Remove Data Quality Server Objects

 Uninstalling Data Quality Server from an instance of SQL Server, or completely removing an instance of SQL Server that has Data Quality Server does not delete some Data Quality Server objects, including the DQS databases.
 This implies that you do not lose your DQS data if you uninstall Data Quality Server using the SQL Server setup.
 You must manually delete these Data Quality Server objects after the uninstall process is complete.

-- Before deleting the DQS databases, consider backing up the databases if you want to preserve it, and use it later for restoring the data.
-For information about doing so, see Manage DQS Databases.
+Before deleting the DQS databases, consider backing up the databases if you want to preserve it, and use it later for restoring the data.
+For information about doing so, see Manage DQS Databases: Backup and Restore.

 Uninstall Data Quality Server from a SQL Server Instance